 The abnormal positive feeback signals are unregulated in the motor pathway which causes uncontrolled contractions of various muscles in the distribution of facial nerve and its nucleus.
 The muscles commonly involved are orbicularis oculi, corrugator superciliaris and procerus of the eyelids and other muscles of facial expression ultimately resulting in contortion of the face and blepharospasm.

 The diagnosis of blepharospasm is a clinical one and investigations are futile as there is no specific observable pathology.
 The onset of blepharospasm is marked by a gradually progressive increase of blinking in response to innocuous stimuli like wind, polluted air, sunlight, noise, movements of the head or eyes, or exposure to any stressful environment.
 They also present with dry eye symptoms such as photophobia and eye irritation.
 These symptoms are however relieved by sleep, relaxation, gazing downwards, artificial tears, traction on eyelids, talking, humming or singing.

 Initially, it starts in one eye but progresses gradually to involve both eyes and even the facial and neck muscles.

 The following symptoms occur during the early stages of blepharospasm:

 Following anatomic changes are seen with long-standing blepharospasm:

 Due to its rarity and its similarities with other diseases, blepharospasm is often misdiagnosed.
 Following conditions should be considered in the differential diagnosis while evaluating a suspected case of blepharospasm:

-Ptosis:Ptosis is sometimes referred to as Blepharoptosis.
+Ptosis:Ptosis is may also be called Blepharoptosis.
 It refers to an eyelid which is droopy.
-This might possibly cause a loss of vision, especially while reading, headaches, and eyebrow strain.
+This might cause a loss of vision, especially while reading, headaches, and eyebrow strain.